ammarahm-ed/rn-floating-video-widget/README.md

 React Native Module for **Floating/Popup** video player on Android.

 ## Run the Example
-To run the example app clone the project and run
+To run the example app clone the project

     git clone https://github.com/ammarahm-ed/rn-floating-video-widget.git